Fernandacarmo/docanalyzer/README.md

 # Document Analyzer
-Spring Boot Application to analyze text documents
+Spring Boot Application to analyze text documents.

 ## What do you need
 - JDK 11